 Do you remember the intense scrutiny Justice Kavanaugh’s high school yearbook received from the Senate Judicial Committee in 2018?
 What horrendous secrets and activities were hidden on those pages?
 What horrible things did Brett Kavanaugh do as a teenager?

 The answers must reside somewhere in the pages of his yearbook.

 Then, I began to wonder about my old high school yearbook.
 What reproachful and censorious information did it contain about me?

-After looking at it the other day, I wonder how I passed the FBI background check for my U.S. Army Security Agency Top Secret & Crypto security clearance back in the 1960s.
+So, I pulled my high school yearbook off the shelf the other day and took a careful look at it.
+Afterward, I wondered how I passed the FBI background check for my U.S. Army Security Agency Top Secret & Crypto security clearance back in the 1960s.

 There were some pretty spicy comments in there, especially from former girlfriends.
 One girl even thanked me because in the biology class we took together “you knew all the answers.”